robinboncoeur/Projects/docs/other/Garden.md

 ## 2025

-### October 19
+### Garden Bed Liner

+**19.Oct.2025**
 Julia has been away for the past week.
 I'll admit it -- I have been **slack**.
-Been doing deep dives into [image-creating using ComfyUI](../../blogs/Blog25/#kontext-and-srpo), what with new models being spawned almost weekly, so this project sort-of got ignored.
+Been doing deep dives into [image-creating using ComfyUI](../blogs/Blog25.md#kontext-and-srpo), what with new models being spawned almost weekly, so this project sort-of got ignored.
 I did keep up the watering, but to be honest, I'm underwhelmed with the strawberries and the coriander has already bolted.

 <img src="/assets/images/garden/25-10-19/01-DirtPile.jpg" alt="Footpath works" style="float: left; width: 400px;
         margin-right: 20px; margin-bottom: 10px;" />